Homeschool mama skincare? Do I have time to wash my face?

 Look mom, no wrinkles.
 I’ll either have to invest in good skincare or keep this pose.
 So what is the best way to maintain skin health and youthfulness?

 Confessional: I’m a damp facecloth, facial washing, once-a-day kinda woman.
-I’ll smear an all-day moisturizer with SPF 15 once a day, probably in the morning, after the facecloth.
-Occasionally in the shower, I’ll scrub with some sort of beaded cleanser.
+I’ll smear an all-day moisturizer with SPF 15 in the morning.
+Occasionally I’ll scrub with a beaded cleanser.
 Why isn’t that enough?

 For some people, that may be enough!
 But for the unblessed majority of us–it simply isn’t.
 Think of it this way: your face is quite literally at the forefront of your day.
 It’s getting whipped with dirt from the wind, covered in sweat, touched a hundred times by our hands covered in who knows what.
 Our faces get beat up and require tender loving care.

-I gobbled up Seventeen magazines when I was, well seventeen.
-Skincare was really important then, especially as one blemish compelled me to come up with reasons to skip school.
+I gobbled up Seventeen magazines when I was, well, seventeen.
+Skincare was really important then, especially as one blemish compelled me to skip school.
 I even thought the quintessential skin care program started with a C…Clinique.
-Perhaps because I generally couldn’t afford Clinique at that point in my life.
-So it was unreachable…must have been better than anything I could find in the drug store.
+Clinique wasn’t in my regular shop: the drug store.
 What are your thoughts on the department store products?